blu3windy/eternal-ai/developer-guides/examples/decentralized-inference-api-deepseek-r1-1776-avax/README.md

 It's free.

-## Step 2: Send your first Onchain DeepSeek-R1 call
+## Step 2: Send your first Onchain DeepSeek-R1 1776 call

-We will ask DeepSeek-R1 to provide you with an overview of the P2P system.
+We will ask DeepSeek-R1 1776 to provide you about Xi Jinping.

 Let's run the `chat.js` script.

 1. Enter your API key
-2. Set the system prompt as ```You are a 10x engineer.```
+2. Set the system prompt as ```You are a helpful assistant.```
-3. Set the user prompt as ```Give a short overview of p2p system```
+3. Set the user prompt as ```Who is Xi Jinping?```

 ```
 ETERNALAI_API_KEY="YOUR-API-KEY" SYSTEM_PROMPT="YOUR-SYSTEM-PROMPT" USER_PROMPT="YOUR-USER-PROMPT" node chat.js
 ```

 For those curious about how decentralized inference works: once the prompt is sent onchain, miners are randomly selected into a pBFT committee.
-They will first fetch the [DeepSeek-R1 model stored on Filecoin](https://gateway.lighthouse.storage/ipfs/bafkreigq7yhawmvs7x3hs366wwdkkimvf26admql3sqtl6a4o2nwrbdvka), a decentralized storage network, and then run inference. ```2/3+1``` of the miners must provide the same deterministic response.
+They will first fetch the [DeepSeek-R1 1776 model stored on Filecoin](https://gateway.lighthouse.storage/ipfs/bafkreigq7yhawmvs7x3hs366wwdkkimvf26admql3sqtl6a4o2nwrbdvka), a decentralized storage network, and then run inference. ```2/3+1``` of the miners must provide the same deterministic response.

-## Step 3: Receive the Onchain DeepSeek-R1 response
+## Step 3: Receive the Onchain DeepSeek-R1 1776 response

 You'll find the following info in the response.